fmalmeida/bacannot/docs/samplesheet.rst

      - Used to set path to nanopore raw FAST5 data (used in conjunction with ``nanopore`` for calling methylation with Nanopolish)

    * - ``resfinder``
      - Used to set resfinder species database for resistance annotation with resfinder (must be exactly as shown in `their web page <https://cge.cbs.dtu.dk/services/ResFinder/>`_).
 If your species is not available in Resfinder panels, you may use it with the "Other" panel.
+Possible to set with ``--resfinder_species``, please read the :ref:`manual page<manual>`.

 .. note::